-Tonight – April 4, 2017 – the waxing gibbous moon can guide you to the location of the constellation Cancer the Crab on the sky’s dome.
+Tonight – May 19, 2018 – the waxing crescent moon can guide you to the location of the constellation Cancer the Crab on the sky’s dome.
 You’ve probably heard of Cancer, but it’s very faint.
 There’s a good chance you’ve never seen it.
 Cancer is well known not because it’s bright, but because the sun in its yearly journey passes directly in front of it from about July 20 to August 9.
 So by definition, faint as it is, Cancer is a constellation of the zodiac.

 Take note of these three stars around tonight’s moon.
 Come back again in a night or two, and see if you can find them again.
 Then, on a dark night, when the moon has dropped out of the evening sky, use Regulus, Castor and Pollux to locate Cancer the Crab.

 If you do this – and especially if you treat yourself to a trip to a country location, where city lights don’t interfere – you’ll find this constellation.
 Just remember, Cancer’s brightest star is magnitude 3.5, meaning that none of Cancer’s stars can be seen from light-polluted cities or suburbs.